-Manufacturing issues may arise that could increase product and regulatory approval costs or delay commercialization of DSTAT and BCV.
+Manufacturing issues may arise that could increase product and regulatory approval costs or delay commercialization of BCV, ONC201 and DSTAT.

-We have a validated process for drug substance and drug product production for BCV.
+We have validated processes for drug substance and drug product production for BCV.

 We plan to validate DSTAT drug substance and drug product processes prior to approval at our selected vendors.
 It is our expectation that only one supplier of drug substance and one supplier of drug product will be qualified as vendors for DSTAT with the FDA.